Difference Between Truncate and Delete:

 4.Trigger execute implicitly whereas store procedure execute via procedure call from another block.

-5.We can call a stored procedure from front end (.asp files, .aspx files, .ascx files etc.) but we can't call a trigger from these files.
+files, .ascx files etc.) but we can't call a trigger from these files.

 6. Stored procedure can take the input parameters, but we can't pass the parameters as an input to a trigger.